 What Next?

 As we have seen scaling the application on the basis of CPU metrics with KEDA.
-In the next hands-on lab, we will be scaling the same application with Prometheus and KEDA.
+In the next blog, we will be scaling the same application with Prometheus and KEDA.

 Conclusion

-In this hands-on lab, we saw the limitations of HPA and how KEDA solves it and implemented KEDA in a Kubernetes cluster.
+In this blog, we saw the limitations of HPA and how KEDA solves it and implemented KEDA in a Kubernetes cluster.